 These days, anyone can buy music online.
 But to those customers who want the experience of going to a music store, listening to music, discuss music with staff, they get something that they could never fully get online: a real-life experience.

-- Visit local music stores
+- Visit local and independent music stores

-- Determine if you like the space and if a coffee business would work
+- Determine if you like the space and if a coffee business would work at their businesses

 - If so, spend a little time and determine if the area has enough traffic to sustain your business

 - Approach the owner of the business and see if would be interested in subleasing a space

 A magazine stand brings in customers who want to buy information “on the go”.
 Why not add a “coffee to go” with that newspaper or magazine?